"Rojiroti consists of members from extremely poor backgrounds and from the lowest castes. It helps the poorest of the poor"

 In some villages, improved housing is a highly visible sign of Rojiroti’s activity.
 Many houses of traditional mud and thatch have either been replaced with buildings of brick or cement.
 Others have been improved by addition of framed windows and weatherproof (zinc or asbestos) roofs.
 Both benefit well-being by providing better ventilation, light and shelter.
 Rojiroti lending for this particular purpose is important in that housing improvement qualifies for a government subsidy which depends on work being complete.

-Children living in very poor households are often unable to attend school because of the cost of uniform, exercise books or pens and pencils, but Rojiroti loans are generally for private tuition of children who are attending government schools (which have notoriously low standards, particularly in rural Bihar).
-This represents a recognition by many parents that additional educational support can form a route out of poverty.
+Children living in very poor households are often unable to attend school because of the cost of uniform, exercise books or pens and pencils.
+Some Rojiroti loans are used to meet these costs, but a larger proportion of the funds lent in the 'education' category of are used for private tuition of children who are attending government schools (which have notoriously low standards, particularly in rural Bihar).
+This represents a recognition by many parents that education can form an early stage of a route out of poverty.

-Of the three loan purposes noted above, life insurance savings is of particular interest.
-CPSL identified life insurance as an important and cost-effective way to enhance the security of members’ families.
-Rojiroti negotiated a low-cost, short term policy with national provider Kotak Life, with a returnable premium.
+CPSL identified life insurance as an important and cost-effective way to enhance the security of members’ families, and has negotiated a low-cost, short term policy with national provider Kotak Life, with a returnable premium.
 Some access the policy by taking a loan to pay the initial premium (of Rs 200-1000 depending on the level of cover chosen).

 Copyright © 2021 Rojiroti - All Rights Reserved.